Table of Contents

 Decisions to make when managing small business HR

-Regardless of the company's stage of maturity (e.g., start-up, emerging, growing) or the pace of growth and expansion, the same questions about what, how, and how fast to build an HR capability will naturally need to be addressed.
+Regardless of the company's maturity stage (e.g., start-up, emerging, growing) or the pace of growth and expansion, the same questions about what to build, how to build it, and how fast to build it will naturally need to be addressed.
 It is crucial to understand what the business is prioritizing, what it can (and cannot) afford, and how HR, regardless of size and resourcing, can directly contribute to achieving those goals.

-The linkage between business and HR objectives ties small business HR to larger and better-resourced teams.
-It can be argued that in smaller organizations, HR alignment to business goals is of even greater importance given their ability to focus on fewer lines of business and geographies.
+The linkage between business and HR objectives ties small-business HR to larger, better-resourced teams.
+It can be argued that in smaller organizations, HR alignment with business goals is even more important, given their ability to focus on fewer lines of business and geographies.
 One thing that never changes is the need for HR teams (of all sizes) to support the company's primary aims directly and visibly.
 Decisions need to be made on some critical fronts.

 Who handles HR?

 The primary issue for HR in smaller organizations is the relative lack of resources.
 This relates first to who will be assigned responsibility for the HR function.
 This can mean that the CEO, President, or CFO manages the function in the smallest of organizations.
-The decision is based upon the required level of expertise, the complexity of services to be delivered, and the time needed to conduct and oversee the HR functionality that has been selected.
-As the company grows, meeting operational recruiting needs, employee policies, benefits, and pay levels often leads to hiring one or more HR professionals who can effectively drive and manage those capabilities.
-An alternative option, depending upon budget and affordability, is contracting for the services of a fractional leader in HR who can provide part-time, but recurring services as a strategist, process and policy definer, and experienced coach/mentor to the business leaders.
+The decision is based on the required level of expertise, the complexity of the services to be delivered, and the time needed to conduct and oversee the selected HR functionality.
+As the company grows, meeting operational recruiting needs, employee policies, benefits, and pay levels often requires hiring one or more HR professionals to effectively drive and manage those capabilities.
+An alternative option, depending on budget and affordability, is contracting for the services of a fractional HR leader who can provide part-time, recurring services as a strategist, process and policy definer, and experienced coach/mentor to business leaders.

 What services will HR provide?

 The next question is to determine the business's needs so that HR products, processes, and services can be prioritized.
 The most typical are those most basic to delivering business processes and customer outcomes—payroll and benefits, recruiting, training (compliance, core operational and technical skills, customer sales and support).
-Furthermore, given restricted budgets, HR self-service resources are also often prioritized through the publication (online or printed) of employee handbooks, policy manuals, job descriptions, payroll and benefit plans, transaction templates, employment (hiring, discipline, merit pay) policies, and performance management process maps and tools.
+Furthermore, given limited budgets, HR self-service resources are often prioritized by publishing (online or in print) employee handbooks, policy manuals, job descriptions, payroll and benefit plans, transaction templates, employment (hiring, discipline, merit pay) policies, and performance management process maps and tools.

 What is the HR operating model?